ehansis/til/pages/metaclasses.md

 # Mysterious Metaclasses

-The Python `metaclass` concept may be unknown or mysterious to you - at least it was and still is to me.
+The Python `metaclass` concept may be unknown or somewhat mysterious to you - at least it was and still is to me.
 I'm not going to try and explain metaclasses here, because I would probably get the details wrong and [other people](https://duckduckgo.com/?q=Python+metaclass) have done a better job doing that.